-5.11 Action List
+5.11 List of Actions

-The Apply-Actions instruction and the Packet-out message include an action list.
-The semantics of the action list is identical to the OpenFlow 1.0 specification.
-The actions of an action list are executed in the order specified by the list, and are applied immediately to the packet.
+The Apply-Actions instruction and the Packet-out message include a list of actions.
+The semantics of the list of actions is identical to the OpenFlow 1.0 specification.
+The actions of a list of actions are executed in the order specified by the list, and are applied immediately to the packet.

-The execution of an action list starts with the first action in the list and each action is executed on the packet in sequence.
-The effect of those actions is cumulative, if the action list contains two Push VLAN actions, two VLAN headers are added to the packet.
-If the action list contains an output action, a copy of the packet is forwarded in its current state to the desired port.
+The execution of a list of actions starts with the first action in the list and each action is executed on the packet in sequence.
+The effect of those actions is cumulative, if the list of actions contains two Push VLAN actions, two VLAN headers are added to the packet.
+If the list of actions contains an output action, a copy of the packet is forwarded in its current state to the desired port.
 If the output action references an non-existent port, the copy of the packet is dropped.
-If the list contains group actions, a copy of the packet in its current state is processed by the relevant group buckets.
+If the list of actions contains a group action, a copy of the packet in its current state is processed by the relevant group buckets (see 5.6).

-After the execution of the action list in an Apply-Actions instruction, pipeline execution continues on the modified packet (see 5.1).
-The action set of the packet is unchanged by the execution of the action list.
+After the execution of the list of actions in an Apply-Actions instruction, pipeline execution continues on the modified packet (see 5.1.1).
+The action set of the packet is unchanged by the execution of the list of actions.